Size chart for rossignol skate ski boots. Rossignol ski boots

 • Honeycomb is a combination of honeycomb and synthetic materials.

-• Premium LDS core is a lightweight wood core with basalt added for stiffness.
+• Premium LDS core – lightweight wooden core with the addition of basalt to add rigidity.

-• Wood air - wood core with air channels.
+• Wood air – a wood core with air channels.

 Sliding Surface Technologies